Roger-random/Sawppy_Rover/docs/Shaft8mm.md

 Below are instructions on how to build your own shafts.

+---

+Sawppy also uses an 8mm shaft as main backbone for the differential that spans width of the rover.
+This shaft is 300mm long and hosts no retaining clips, so there are no grooves to cut.
+It host set screws at either end, but they do not convey torque and detents are not required to be cut.

 ## Shaft stock selection

 Any metal shaft should work, as long as it has the appropriate 8mm diameter to fit snugly within 608 type bearings used.